kiharalab/MarkovFit/README.md

     --o:                Output file to store results after sorting and clustering
     optional:
-    To print search results and their distance to reference structur after sorting and clustering --correct-x         X value of center of reference/native structure --correct-y         Y value of center of reference/native structure --correct-z         Z value of center of reference/native structure --dist-threshold    Show only results with distance < threshold to native structure
+    To print search results and their distance to reference structur after sorting and clustering
+    --correct-x:        X value of center of reference/native structure
+    --correct-y:        Y value of center of reference/native structure
+    --correct-z:        Z value of center of reference/native structure
+    --dist-threshold:   Show only results with distance < threshold to native structure

 ##### Output:
     output_file containing sorted and clustered results